Haventec/authenticate-web-sdk/README.md

 ## Methods

+* **initialiseStorage:** It sets the current user, with data, initialising the salt if not already set.
+Any existing data is not overridden, so effectively enables use switching
 * **updateStorage:** It updates the storage with the object passed as parameter.

 * **getDeviceName:** It returns device-name set by default.